gvwilson/sensibleadventures/maddy-roo/old.md

 and pushed as hard as they can.
-The bot's whole body was vibrating so much that Maddy expected parts to start falling off, but it was working---the wind from the rotor was clearing the smoke!
+The bot's whole body was vibrating so much that Maddy expected parts to start falling off, but it was working---the wind from the rotor was clearing the smoke.

 "Here they come!" someone shouted.
 With a rumble that made the ground shake,